-- Report lost or stolen portable computers to the appropriate authorities including the department director, the OIT director and the MBC Safety office.
+- Report lost or stolen portable computers to the appropriate authorities including the department director, the OIT director and the Mary Baldwin Safety office.

 - Assure portable computers are available to receive license synchronization at least once every 30 days.
 This is also recommended to facilitate current security fixes, patches, and anti-virus updates.